JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Method

-For parts of the field where F606W/F160W imaging is not available, we only request a non-detection in F814W.
-We further require a detection in the F444W band designed to remove objects too faint to be detectable with a single lines and no continuum at the COSMOS-3D grism depth
+For parts of the field where F606W/F160W imaging is not available, we only requested a non-detection in F814W, where in all cases we made use of HST imaging data primarily from COSMOS \citep{Koekemoer2007} and CANDELS \citep{Grogin2011, Koekemoer2011}.
+We further required a detection in the F444W band designed to remove objects too faint to be detectable with a single line and no continuum at the COSMOS-3D grism depth

-where we use the aperture ($r=0.5^{"}$) magnitude from \citet{Shuntov2025_DR}.
+where we used the aperture ($r=0.5^{"}$) magnitude from \citet{Shuntov2025_DR}.
 This results in $92409$ candidates in the COSMOS-Web footprint.
-We then optimally-extract the spectrum for each object at least partially covered by COSMOS-3D.
-The 1D spectra are then analysed with a Gaussian-matched filter with width $50,100,200\ \rm{km\ s}^{-1}$ to extract significant emission line candidates.
-We then retain objects for which a) a candidate line doublet has a velocity separation matching that of \oiii\ $\lambda\lambda 5008, 4960$ \AA\ at $6.75\!<\!z\!<\!9.0$, with a tolerance $\Delta v < 100\ \kms$, b) the strongest line of the identified doublet is detected at SNR$>4$ and c) the doublet ratio of the gaussian-matched filtered lines is $1< \oiii\ 5008 / \oiii\ 4960 < 10$.
+We then optimally extracted the spectrum for each object at least partially covered by COSMOS-3D.
+The 1D spectra are then analysed with a Gaussian-matched filter with full width half maximum (FWHM) $=50,100,200\ \rm{km\ s}^{-1}$ to extract significant emission line candidates.
+We then retained objects for which a) a candidate line doublet has a velocity separation matching that of \oiii\ $\lambda\lambda 5008, 4960$ \AA\ at $6.75\!<\!z\!<\!9.0$, with a tolerance $\Delta v < 100\ \kms$, b) the strongest line of the identified doublet is detected at S/N$>4$ and c) the doublet ratio of the gaussian-matched filtered lines is $1< \oiii\ 5008 / \oiii\ 4960 < 10$.
 Importantly, photometric redshift estimates are not used in the selection or during the subsequent visual inspection stage.